s7manth/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Download and run TAilor on your other computer and overwrite all 3 data files created with the data files that contains the data of your previous TAilor usage, as found in the locations mentioned [here](#editing-the-data-file)
+**A**: Download and run TAilor on your other computer and overwrite all 3 data files created with the data files that contains the data of your previous TAilor usage, as found in the locations mentioned in the above section on [editing data files.](#editing-the-data-file)

 --------------------------------------------------------------------------------------------------------------------